 Your classes will primarily consist of ENGL 101: “Freshman Composition” and three or four Liberal Studies courses or classes that may be an introduction to your major.
-Additonally, all ASP students will be enrolled in a one-hour credit course, LEAD 141: Student Development and Leadership.
+Additonally, all ASP students will be enrolled in a one-hour credit course, LEAD 160: Student Leadership and Academic Success.
 The purpose of the course is to provide you with enhanced support throughout the Fall semester.
 It is meant to assist with your continuing transition to college and will help to motivate you in successfully completing your college education as well as developing leadership and other skills.

 You will receive a copy of your fall schedule when you attend orientation and will be able to discuss any changes to your schedule with your advisor.
 You also will have an opportunity to meet with your advisor during ASP.

 In addition to the summer programs and activities, ASP students are also supported and monitored throughout their first year of enrollment.
 Academic advisors are assigned to work with the students throughout their first year and serve as their primary resource and support person.
 Additionally, all ASP students will live in Scott Hall as part of Western Carolina PEAKS, WCU’s freshman learning experience.
 This offers ASP students continued support and programs throughout the academic year.

 ASP students will also be enrolled in LEAD 160: Student Development and Academic Success as described above.
 In the fall semester, ASP students are also assigned to a Peer Mentor.
 The mentors are upperclassmen who have become successful students.
 Mentors serve as a role model and a supportive peer educator for the ASP students and assist them by providing information and guidance throughout their first year.